fyne-io/fyne-io.github.io/_develop/compiling.md

 Most developer systems will already have one installed, but if you are getting started or have not used a C compiler before this section should get you set up.

-#### Linux
+#### Linux and BSD

-On Linux the "gcc" package may already be installed - if not then install this from your package manager.
+On Unix systems the "gcc" package may already be installed - if not then install this from your package manager.
 One of the following commands is likely to work for your system:

 * `sudo apt-get install gcc`